admtrine/jwtsimple/README.md

 > This repository is related with a CFT competition. **Don't use this library for development.**
 > FYI: Good practice to explore third party libraries and CVEs. https://www.exploit-db.com/ is one of good website to see latest secutiry vulnarabilities.
 > ^thes3c0nd2$
-> Hint: It is not supported application wide due to obvious reasons.
-There is a special place to use it.
+> Hint: **It** is not supported application wide due to obvious reasons.
+There is a special place to use **it**.
 You'll find it.
 Go ahead with enumeration.